davidvkimball/melee-resources/README.md

 Check out Melee.tv's [Product Hunt launch page](https://www.producthunt.com/posts/blippi-gg).

 ## Request an Update
-Make a suggestion or request the addition of a local Melee community Discord server to the directory in the [#blippi-gg channel](https://discord.gg/melee).
+Make a suggestion or request the addition of a local Melee community Discord server to the directory in the [#discord-directory channel](https://discord.gg/melee).

 ## License